The constellations of the Northern sky

 • East and West seem the ‘wrong’ way round because a sky chart shows the heavens as you look away from Earth as opposed to geographical maps which look down on the Earth.
 Clear?
 (Me neither!)

 But there’s much more.
-As this is a painting about heroes, exploration, discovery and science, Jane has included some unexpected things not found on those early star charts because they hadn’t happened yet.
+As this is a painting about heroes, exploration, discovery and science, I've included some unexpected things not found on those early star charts because they hadn’t happened yet.

-Jane grew up in the 1960s, the Space Age, a time of great scientific discovery – and it was all on the telly.
-That’s why she has included in her painting the brave pioneers of the space programme; Apollo 11 took the first humans to land on the moon in July 1969, and later there was the super-thrilling Space Shuttle.
+I grew up in the 1960s, the Space Age, a time of great scientific discovery – and it was all on the telly.
+That’s why I've included the brave pioneers of the space programme; Apollo 11 took the first humans to land on the moon in July 1969, and later the super-thrilling Space Shuttle.